GridTools/gridtools/docs_src/manuals/getting_started/getting_started.rst

 - Loop-logic: defines the stencil application domain and loop order
 - Update-logic: defines the update formula (here: the 2D Laplacian)

-Special care had to be taken at the boundary of the domain.
+Special care has to be taken at the boundary of the domain.
 Since the Laplacian needs the neighboring points, we cannot calculate the Laplacian on the boundary layer and have to exclude it from the loop.